 Being in that environment, in a courthouse environment and feeling people work at an incredibly high level, with people’s lives in their hands every single day is an extraordinary thing and something you kind of need to feel before you can take it on.
 Just the fact they walk into this courtroom every day, real people’s lives incredibly intricate complicated stories.
 You have to boil that down and deliver it to the jury with all the technicalities involved and essentially either save lives or not.
 And you are doing this with ten other cases on your back and five calls coming in every ten minutes.

-I never really thought about watching court cases in action, but after hearing Rege talk about his experience, it definitely sparked my internet.
+I never really thought about watching court cases in action, but after hearing Rege talk about his experience, it definitely sparked my interest.

 The group was very open and honest about all of their feelings towards their new roles.
 Jasmine mentioned that while she researched each episode, she truly questioned about whether or not she had the right job.